 Does this means that there’s an overlap with Nabia?
 Certainly, although one could argue that Trebaruna’s sphere of influence was limited to human settlements.
 But even if that’s not the case, judging by the archaeological remains, the two goddesses’ cult areas hardly overlapped, which highlights what was said in point 2 of the general notions.

 4. Ideas for a modern cult

-Assuming the work hypothesis of Trebaruna as a domestic goddess, linked not the hearth like Hestia or Vesta, but to the local fountain or water supply, what are Her modern feast days and symbols?
+based on the work hypothesis of Trebaruna as a domestic goddess, linked not the hearth like Hestia or Vesta, but to the local fountain or water supply, what are her modern feast days and symbols?

 The best dates are perhaps anniversaries, of both the house and its inhabitants, or the transition from one season to another, marking out stages in domestic cycles like Spring cleaning.
 And as an aquatic goddess, Trebaruna’s offerings can be collected in a bowl of water – and tap water will do fine, since it’s modern version of a fountain – to later be poured into potted plants or house garden and just as offerings to Hestia or Vesta were burned in the hearth.
 Which obviously means that offerings should be fully biodegradable.

 For plants, I’d say lavender is a good option, and regarding animals there’s the farm or domestic goose, which is linked to both house and water and is used in some parts much like a watch dog, which gives it an apotropaic meaning as well.